Wednesday, April 5, 2017

 • Baptismal Regeneration:

--Roman Catholicism, Eastern Orthodoxy, and various sects within Protestantism maintain that people must get baptized in order to be saved.
-These people believe that baptism is essential for salvation, with exceptions being infants or those who desired baptism but died before getting a chance to go through that ritual.
+-Roman Catholicism, Eastern Orthodoxy, and various denominations within Protestantism maintain that people must get baptized in order to be saved from their sins.
+These people believe that baptism is essential for salvation, with exceptions usually being infants or those who desired baptism but died before getting a chance to go through that ritual.

 *To add baptism (or any other ritual) as an additional stipulation to believing on Jesus Christ for salvation is equivalent to saying that we must be circumcised to get saved.
 Thus, the "baptismal regeneration" teaching falls into the same category as the Judaizing heresy (Acts 15:1; 23-24).
 Baptism in certain respects corresponds to (but is not equivalent to) circumcision in the Old Testament (Colossians 2:11-12).
 However, circumcision did not save anyone (Romans 4:9-12), even though it was commanded by God (Genesis 17:10-14).
 This indicates that we are not saved by water baptism.
 We are not saved by these rituals because they are works.